 Time frame: baseline

-Electrocorticogram (ECoG) and pallidal Local Field Potential (LFP) recordings
+Electrocorticogram (ECoG) and Pallidal Local Field Potential (LFP) Recordings

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.